planetfederal/workshops/workshops/geoserver/style/source/style/linestring.rst

    Use of Z-Index

 #.
 Providing two strokes is often used to provide a contrasting edge (called casing) to thick line work.

+   Update ``line_example`` with the following:

    .. code-block:: css